Dining Out at Restaurants in Jakarta

 Several enterprising firms have addressed the difficulties Jakartans find in dealing with traffic jams whenever they want to travel to their favorite restaurant!
 These delivery services set up agreements with various restaurants so that they can take your order, pick up the food and deliver it to your home or office in a timely manner!
 Definitely a way to try out a lot of restaurants without the eternal hassle of Jakarta's infamous traffic jams!

-Just set up an account on their website, login and select the restaurant and menu items and place your order.
+Just set up an account on their website, or download their App, login and select the restaurant and menu items and place your order.
 Depending on the company your order through, payment is made online or in cash upon delivery of the food.
 Minimum orders start at around Rp 60,000/80,000 per delivery.
 Delivery time guarantees and costs depend on the distance from the restaurant to your delivery destination.
 Phone apps facilitate the ordering process!